cosminstr/nn-compression/README.md

 The U-NET was not optimized for high-quality reconstruction, as the goal of this project was to explore the concept rather than achieve a competitive network for image reconstruction.

+Here is an example of the original image and the one obtained from the "decompress" binary, which received the "compressed" file (the latent bottleneck) as input.
+Not great.

 ![image](https://github.com/cosminstr/nn-compression/blob/main/imgs/2007_000333.jpg)
 ![decompressed_image](https://github.com/cosminstr/nn-compression/blob/main/imgs/decompressed_image.jpg)